 medical communications is about carrying research results into the public domainâ€”to peers, physicians, patients, or payers. our services cover the generation of

 - slide kits, posters, websites, or press releases

 i work with you in extracting, from the multitude of generated data, those that best characterize your product to produce balanced, high-impact texts.

 if you donâ€™t hitch too many of them together

 josh billings (1818â€“1885), writer

-biomedical communication has a distinct styleâ€”or, rather, distinct stylesâ€”and these should be mirrored in translation, requiring an immersion into a particular discipline. specialized translation, therefore, calls for specialized professional translators with
+biomedical communication has a distinct styleâ€”or, rather, distinct stylesâ€”and these should be mirrored in translation, requiring an immersion into a particular discipline. specialized translation, therefore, calls for specialized professional translators with strong writing skills.

 the text clinic guides you through the translation process, carefully analyzing the source text and the target-language requirements and advising you on the most effective translation strategy.